uberdoxa/DemoDeploy/README.md

 ![](https://media.giphy.com/media/d86kftzaeizO8/giphy.gif)

-## Tell Github Your gitHub Pages Source
+## Tell GitHub Your gitHub Pages Source

-Github lets you choose which branch hosts your gitHub pages.
+GitHub lets you choose which branch hosts your gitHub pages.
 We're going to set our source to the master branch.

 - Go back to your github account in the Browser and enter your DemoDeploy repo.
 - Inside the DemoDeploy repo, click **Settings** from the top menu tabs on the right.